-Planar Laser Induced Fluorescence as a Plasma Diagnostic
+Planar Laser Induced Fluorescence (PLIF) as a Plasma and Combustion diagnostic tool

 Laser induced fluorescence or LIF is a long established technique for diagnosis of the makeup and characteristics of plasmas [1-4].
 The presence and concentration of a species may be determined from its characteristic fluorescence when it is excited by a laser source.
 Typically a laser excitation wavelength is chosen that is well matched to an optical absorption transition of the species, and a narrow band filter is used to select the fluorescence in the region of characteristic wavelengths associated only with that species whilst rejecting background.
 Planar Laser Induced Fluorescence or PLIF is a variant of the basic technique which confines the excitation illumination to a well-defined sheet (or thin plane) within the plasma thus enabling the acquisition of spatial information on the concentrations of the species.
 The PLIF signal is typically captured on a 2D CCD imaging sensor.
 This application note outlines some examples of setups used for PLIF, the type of equipment involved and highlights some of the information it can provide.

 PLIF is a technique used widely to characterise the evolution of molecular species within plasma plumes.
 Using characteristic fluorescence emission from the species, the spatial distribution over time of the evolving species can be mapped out [3, 5].
 ICCD cameras are often used as these offer accurate time gating and synchronisation with the pulsed excitation source (usually a laser).
 The types of plasmas investigated include short lived transient plasmas generated from pulsed lasers or pulsed electrical discharges, combustion of fuels, magnetically confined plasma (MCF) and radio-frequency (rf) generated plasmas.

 Figure 1: Schematic of a setup for PLIF measurements